 The Affordable Care Act helped more Americans to secure insurance than ever before and ended the immoral practice of denying health coverage on the basis of pre-existing conditions.
 While the law and its implementations have not been perfect, Bryan strongly believes that it is worth fighting to make the ACA better, not to repeal this landmark legislation.

 It also means a renewed focus on the true cost-drivers of health care across all federal health program, including Medicare and Medicaid.
-As a Senator, Bryan supported legislation increasing access to affordable care through telemedicine and by allowing nurses with advanced training to provide specific patient care previously reserved for higher-priced doctors.
-In Congress, Bryan will also take a hard look at ways we could reduce the cost of medication, while increasing federal funding for research and development of treatments for some of our most pervasive diseases.
-As a supporter of Medicare and Medicaid, Bryan will push to allow Medicare to negotiate bulk rates for prescription drugs and support efforts to modernize Medicaid enrollment.
+Bryan has supported legislation increasing access to affordable care through telemedicine and by allowing nurses with advanced training to provide specific patient care previously reserved for higher-priced doctors.